A Beginner’s Guide to Rainbow Shark Care

 • Bala sharks

-As a general rule of thumb, rainbow sharks are not usually aggressive towards other fish that don’t look like rainbow sharks or are rainbow sharks themselves.
+As a general rule of thumb, rainbow sharks are not usually aggressive towards other fish that don’t look like themselves.

 Compatibility With Other Rainbow Sharks